IreneKilgannon/pands-project/README.md

 __k-Fold Cross-Validation__

 The value of r-squared can depend on how the data is split by train_test_split as changing the sample used can give dramatically different results.
-With [k-Fold cross validation](https://www.w3schools.com/python/python_ml_cross_validation.asp) the data is split into subsets known as k-folds and r-squared is calculated for each subset.
+With [k-Fold cross validation](https://www.w3schools.com/python/python_ml_cross_validation.asp) the data is split into subsets known as k-folds and R-squared is calculated for each subset.
 It is a method to evaluate the model, it does not train a new model.

 The number of folds is indicated by the n_fold parameter.
 The default is 5.